BY: MARÍA XIMENA DÁVILA*

 In the case of judicial decisions, for example, these must be organized thematically so that the precedent on different issues is available to researchers, citizens, and activists.
 Another important factor is the accessibility of information, meaning that information is available in alternative formats and languages that allow people with diverse abilities to access it in the first place.
 It is useless to have a lot of information if access to it is exclusive.
 It is also valuable to have information contained in open, reusable, and processable formats that favor the manipulation and use of data and files.
 For instance, there are now applications created by individuals who obtain and process public data.

 Finally, the call must also be for civil society organizations, which have in their hands a possible tool for social change.
 Human rights groups and citizens in general must identify what classifies as essential information and make an effort to disclose, process and communicate it to other audiences.
 It is fundamental that we learn to demand relevant and necessary information that increases our bargaining power and addresses the State's structural failures.
 The Alliance More Information More Rights, a group of Colombian NGOs, has this objective: to promote the dissemination of quality information and its use by citizens and other organizations.

 Joining efforts between the State and civil society can be a bridge so that information does in fact generate a more informed and democratic society.
 Otherwise, transparency is in danger of becoming an empty discourse whose abuse can trivialize its importance.

-* María Ximena is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+* María Ximena is a researcher at the Center for Law, Justice and Society (Dejusticia).
 You can follow her @mariaxdavila

 Featured photo: Markus Spiske on Unsplash